yangsi7/NLP_reviews/README.md

 ********

 ### Predicting Amazon review rating
-This repository contains code and documentation to: _train and test a model predicting the “Overall” Amazon reviews' rating__.
+This repository contains code and documentation to: __train and test a model that predicts the “Overall” Amazon reviews' rating__.

 *******
 ### Requirements